 In an unusual subject for Shunchô, the yokozuna (横綱) or champion sumô wrestler Tanikaze Kajinosuke (谷風梶之助 1750-96) is shown with another great beauty of the age, the teahouse waitress Naniwa-ya Okita (難波屋の店先).
 The Naniwa-ya, a mizujaya, was located near the Zuijin Gate on the east side of the Asakusa-jinja (Asakusa Temple: 浅草神社) in Edo.
 In Shunchô's double portrait, much of the interest is generated by the discrepancy between Tanikaze's enormous head and true nigao (facial likeness: 似顔) and Okita's idealized facial typology, a variant of a "beauty and the beast" portrait.
 Note that both icons of beauty, Ohisa and Okita, in keeping with the latest fashions, wear an elaborate version of the shimada (島田) hairstyle (a type of chignon) called tôrôbin shimada (lantern-locks shimada: 灯籠鬢島田), which became popular in the late 18th century and was characterized by wide wings at the sides.
 Compare this hairstyle with the yoko-hyôgo (横兵庫) worn by the elite courtesan Hanaôgi IV at the top of this page.
 Closely associated only with the highest-ranking courtesans of the Yoshiwara, the yoko-hyôgo, when viewed from the back, was said to resemble a butterfly wings.

 Shunchô also designed half-length portraits of these same two celebrated teahouse waitresses.
 On the left below, Naniwa-ya Okita is shown serving a cup of tea to a customer who is outside the image frame.
-Although she is the sole focus of the design, the iconographic impact is less than in the ôkubi-e portraits illustrated above (or at the top of this page for the courtesan Hanaôgi IV).
-Here, Okita, although presented as a beauty, is set within a more practical context, attending to her customer.
+Although she is the sole focus of the design, the iconographic impact is attenuated when compared to the ôkubi-e portrait illustrated at the top of this page for the courtesan Hanaôgi IV).
+Here, Okita is presented within a more down-to-earth, routine context.
 On her outer robe with a key-fret pattern are two visible crests associated with her, the kiri (paulownia: 桐).
 Takashima-ya Ohisa (below right) holds an uchiwa (non-folding fan: 團扇 or 団扇) to her face in a coquettish gesture.
 The fan bears her three-leaf kashiwa-mon (oak crest: 柏紋).
 Although neither of the portraits of teahouse waitresses is an actual likeness, Shunchô followed the examples of Kitagawa Utamaro in rendering the faces slightly differently and consistently for each beauty.
 Comparison of his drawings of Okita (above and below) reveal a very slight aquiline nose, whereas Ohisa has a very slight concave nose.
 We find the same sort of treatments in the idealized faces of these same beauties in Utamaro's designs, for example, in his triple portrait Tôji san bijin (Three beauties of the present day: 当時三美人) wherein Okita's nose is a bit more aquiline.
 Ohisa's is slightly concave, and a third beauty — a famous geisha of the Tamamura-ya in the Yoshiwara pleasure district named Tomimoto Toyohina (富本豊雛) — is distinguished by her virtually straight nose.

 Katsukawa Shunchô might not have been an innovative artist, but at his best he equaled or improved upon existing modes of design.
 Inevitable comparisons arise with the greater names in ukiyo-e specializing in bijinga, such as Kiyonaga and Utamaro, yet Shunchô's works occasionally reached the same heights.
 Moreover, as has already been mentioned, he seemed unmatched in the well-balanced dispersal of figures across triptychs, exhibiting a fine-tuned compositional sense in arraying a wide variety of poses and gestures, and rendering diversely patterned clothing.
 His few ôkubi-e also suggest that he would have accomplished more in that mode had he explored it in greater depth. © 2020 by John Fiorillo